Pre-Employment Drug Screening for Truckers – Houston Personal Injury Lawyers

 Negligent Entrustment of a Trucking Company and The Failure to Properly Screen Truck Drivers

 There are almost three million tractor trailers that travel the nation’s highways in a given year and with so many on the road, accidents with other motorists are a common occurrence.
-Nearly 113,000 tractor trailer accidents occurred in 2010 and almost 3500 of those resulted in fatalities.
+Nearly 113,000 tractor trailer accidents yearly and almost 3500 of those result in fatalities.
 Many of these accidents would be prevented if the trucking companies follow the federal requirements regarding pre-employment background and drug screening.

 The Federal Motor Carrier Safety Administration requires that trucking companies perform pre-employment background checks for every driver they hire.
 Trucking companies must investigate a potential driver’s employment history and driving record, conduct screenings for drugs and alcohol, and check for any drug or alcohol related violations in the truck driver’s background.
 The failure to perform pre-employment background checks leads to accidents and injuries that might otherwise be preventable.

 If you have been injured in a tractor trailer accident it may be difficult for you to obtain the trucking company’s records to determine whether they followed the federal law requiring pre-employment background checks on their driver.
 Trucking companies have been known to hide or destroy these records to prevent injured plaintiffs from demonstrating the trucking company’s failure to comply with the federal requirements.
 The attorneys at the Our Law Office know how to investigate the trucking company and its drivers.
 We know what reports need to be produced to verify whether the required pre-employment screening was conducted by the trucking company and if its negligence in failing to do so was a factor in your injuries.